RED certification, step-by-step procedure

 CE marking and NB number

-Section titled “CE marking and NB number”RED marking rules are the same as for other CE directives, with one specificity:
+Section titled “CE marking and NB number”RED marking rules are the same as for other CE directives, with one specificity that surprises even experienced teams:

-- If module A: CE marking alone, height ≥ 5 mm.
+- If module A or B+C: CE marking alone, height ≥ 5 mm.
+Under RED, the EU-type examination does not add the NB number to the marking.

-- If module A1, B+C, or H: CE marking followed by the 4-digit number of the NB, typographic height at least equal to CE.
+- If module H (Annex IV full quality assurance): CE marking followed by the 4-digit number of the NB, same height as the CE marking (article 20 of the directive).

-Example: CE 0123 for a product having passed EU-type examination with TÜV SÜD.
+Example: CE 0123 for a product manufactured under a full quality assurance system audited by TÜV SÜD.

 The marking must appear on the product, its packaging, and instructions.
 For very compact modules (probes, bare microcontrollers), a height derogation is admitted if legibility remains assured.
 Marking on packaging and instructions remains mandatory.